 Big Ideas has its roots on the UC Berkeley campus, but has expanded its eligibility to campuses beyond UC Berkeley.
 In its early years, at the request of a category sponsor, students from UC Davis, UC Merced, and UC Santa Cruz were eligible to apply for the IT for Society category.
 It wasn’t until the 2013-2014 cycle, at the request of the University of California Office of the President, that the contest expanded to all 10 campuses of the University of California System.
 Through a partnership with USAID, in 2014-2015 students at Makerere University in Uganda became eligible to compete in Big Ideas.
 Most recently, Big Ideas forged a partnership with Hebrew University of Jerusalem and now the contest is open to all students across these 12 campuses.

-Broadening eligibility to 16 campuses does not come without challenges.
+Broadening eligibility to additional campuses does not come without challenges.
 One of the strengths of the Big Ideas contest is its reputable brand and the high-touch resources it is able to offer students on the UC Berkeley campus.
-Despite strong partnerships established with eligible universities, and added efforts to provide resources remotely, this high-touch approach has been difficult to mirror on other campuses (on average, UC Berkeley finalists in the 2015-2016 contest utilized 3.6 Full Proposal support offerings, and non-UC Berkeley finalists used 2.5).
+Despite strong partnerships established with eligible universities, and added efforts to provide resources remotely, this high-touch approach has been difficult to mirror on other campuses (on average, UC Berkeley finalists in the 2019-2020 contest utilized 4.2 Full Proposal support offerings, and non-UC Berkeley finalists used 3.1).
 The fact that the competition originated from and is based at UC Berkeley may also be a deterrent for students from other schools to participate.

 As the contest has expanded to multiple universities, Big Ideas has made the shifts to accommodate broad multi-campus participation.

-Until the last contest year (2015-2016), the competition was branded as Big Ideas@Berkeley, which may have caused some confusion for the 15 other campuses eligible to compete.
-In 2015, the contest began to drop “@Berkeley” in most of its outreach communications, while still noting in materials that the Contest was founded and is administered at UC Berkeley.
-This was done to signify the multi-university dimension of the competition, and to encourage more students from other UC Campuses and Makerere University to take advantage of this opportunity to receive funding, support and recognition for their creative ideas to improve society.
+Beginning in 2015, the competition was rebranded as the Big Ideas Contest from Big Ideas@Berkeley.
+Dropping the “@Berkeley,” while still noting in materials that the Contest was founded and is administered at UC Berkeley, was done to signify the multi-university dimension of the competition, and to encourage more students from other UC Campuses and Makerere University to take advantage of this opportunity to receive funding, support and recognition for their creative ideas to improve society.
 Notably, in November 2015, the first contest year following this revision, the Big Ideas contest received a 37% increase in applications.
 Since November 2015, applications from other UC campuses have tripled (62 applications in 2015 to 190 applications in 2019) and applications from Makerere University have seen a similar increas (29 applications in 2015 to 102 applications in 2019.)

 Initially, following Big ideas expansion to other campuses, eligibility to compete in the Big Ideas contest varies by category.
-Some categories, such as Food Systems, are open to 16 campuses, whereas other categories, such as Improving Student Life, are open to only UC Berkeley.
-Decisions on category eligibility are made jointly between the category sponsor(s) and Big Ideas staff.
-While category-unique eligibility can sometimes create confusion for students.
+Some categories, such as Food Systems, were open to all campuses, whereas other categories, such as Improving Student Life, are open to only UC Berkeley.
+Decisions on category eligibility were made jointly between the category sponsor(s) and Big Ideas staff.
+However, this category-unique eligibility created confusion for students.
 Furthermore required demanded additional time of Big Ideas staff to respond to questions, develop campus-specific outreach materials, and vet proposals for eligibility.
 Thus, in 2018 the Big Ideas Contest administrators made the decision to allow any student from any eligible campus to apply to any of the Big Ideas categories.

 To effectively promote Big Ideas at other campuses, the contest relies heavily on its partners to assist with its outreach.
 At the beginning of each contest, Big Ideas shares with its partner campuses its system-specific promotion page, as well as an outreach strategy that includes posters, email templates, and sample social media messages to post.
 Additionally, Big Ideas will ask its partners to recommend additional centers and student networks it can advertise to.

-Big Ideas has also developed two comprehensive lists of relevant academic bodies at its partner schools.
+Through its outreach efforts, Big Ideas has continually strengthened two comprehensive lists of relevant academic bodies at its partner schools.
 One of these lists contains major departments and communication channels at all eligible schools, all of which receive a general Big Ideas informational email when the contest launches.
 The other list is sorted by category and contains departments, classes, centers, and student groups on each campus that might be particularly interested in applying to that specific category.
 This latter list receives a tailored email describing the eligibility and requirements of the specific category, and strongly encourages students to apply.
 Big Ideas has found that this tailored approach is especially effective in reaching prospective applicants.

 Big Ideas ensures that all branding and marketing materials are consistent and clear, and students are always encouraged to speak with a Big Ideas advisor if they have any questions about their campuses’ eligibility (see the chapter on Outreach & Marketing for more tips on how to promote the contest successfully).